How To Fight Citrus Greening Disease: The Latest!

 blotchy mottle symptom of citrus greening.

 The bacteria slowly kills the tree by cutting off the delivery of nutrients to the cells.
-The resulting symptoms can often be mistaken for nutrient deficiencies, but one major difference is that common deficiency symptoms usually appear symmetrically, while deficiencies caused by Greening Disease present assymetrically.
+The resulting symptoms can often be mistaken for nutrient deficiencies, but one major difference is that common deficiency symptoms usually appear symmetrically, while deficiencies caused by Greening Disease present asymmetrically.
 The most obvious symptom is the presentation of stunted, green fruit, even after ripening.

 Read more about symptoms on the UF/IFAS website here; and on the USDA website here.